HNLMS Karel Doorman (A833): Service history

 On 7 May 2022, Karel Doorman was tasked as flagship of NATO's Standing NATO Maritime Group 1 in the North and Baltic seas.
 She took on board the German Seebataillon as boarding team.
 The overall task was to grow in cooperation with NATO allies and perform missions for NATO command.

 On 21 April 2024, Karel Doorman departed the Netherlands to take part in Operation Aspides and provide associated support for Operation Prosperity Guardian in the Red Sea, embarking a H215M Cougar and a Swedish surgical team.
 The tasking was delayed in early May as issues arose with the Goalkeeper CIWS, causing the ship to return to Crete Naval Base for repairs until setting sail for the area of operations on 10 May.
 On 13 June, an air medical evacuation of a heavily wounded crewmember was conducted from the ship MV Verbena to Karel Doorman after Verbena was hit by two Houthi anti-ship missiles.

-Karel Doorman took part in SAIL Amsterdam from 20-24 August 2025.
+Karel Doorman took part in SAIL Amsterdam from 20 to 24 August 2025.

+In March 2026 it was reported that Karel Doorman will undergo major maintenance for a duration of 11 months.